How Tinnitus Relief App Works – Simple Tinnitus Relief That Fits Real Life

 Broadband sound that may help mask tinnitus across all frequencies.
 Many users report this reduces the contrast between tinnitus and silence, making symptoms less noticeable.

-Pink noise visualization for tinnitus sound therapy
+Pink noise therapy

 Pink Noise Therapy